legionus/oauth2imap/README.md

 The utility provides the ability to access an IMAP4 account on a server with XOAUTH2 authentication.

-For now, the utility only supports outlook.office365.com.
-This may change if a feature request is received.

 There are several use-cases:

 1. A server is created that proxies requests to the upstream imap4 server.
 The